emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 2. `defaultAccentColor` with a Hex value of `#38E8C6`
 3. `secondaryAccentColor` with a Hex value of `#00344B`

-While we can access these colors by passing the name as a parameter to the `Color` view, that is prone to errors and is franky a pain the a\*\*.
+While we can access these colors by passing the name as a parameter to the `Color` view, that is prone to errors and is frankly a pain the a\*\*.
 The good news is we can add something called an `extension` to make our custom colors work the same way as the system colors.

 Create a new SwiftUI file called `Colors` and replace the boilerplate with the following code: